 Michael contributed to many Catlilli projects, including Operation Ebola, an immunology game for the Yale Learning Center that was the basis for a research study published in Simulation & Gaming.

 Marco Quiroz is a Computer Game Design graduate of George Mason University, specializing in 2D/3D game art.
 He has experience in traditional and digital art mediums including 3D modeling, sculpting and texture rendering.
 Having previous knowledge in fields of Computer Engineering and Pediatric Nursing, Marco brought his academic knowledge to help create fun and innovative games at Catlilli Games.

+Rhiannon was contracted by Catlilli Games to create the artwork for Alembic, our experimental chemistry game funded by Indiegogo.
 By day Rhiannon works as a corporate designer in Stamford, CT, and she moonlights as a baking blogger and freelance designer for anyone in need of her special set of skills.

 Iliana Vazuka graduated from George Mason University’s Computer Game Design program in 2014.
 She has been interested in Game Art and Design since she was 12, and has been pursuing the industry in almost every avenue ever since.
 She has expertise in both the plastic and digital arts, including 3D modeling, texturing, concept art, animation, digital painting, drawing, painting and stippling.
 In addition to her artistic skills, Iliana has about 8 years of programming experience, in both object-oriented and scripting languages, making her well-rounded in her field.
 Iliana has been teaching Game Development topics in art, programming and design since 2007, and she is even an Adobe Certified Educator for Photoshop CS5.1 and Adjunct Faculty at her alma mater.
 Whether it is teaching how to make games, or teaching with games, Iliana loves the impact she has on the next group of innovators.